 Southeast Ohio Classical Academy provides students in 5th grade and up with paperback copies of some literature books free of charge.
-Students are encouraged to annotate these books as they read them with the class and add them to their home libraries when the class is finished.
-If you have questions about whether a book is yours to keep after the school year, please ask your child's teacher.
+Students are encouraged to annotate these books as they read them with the class and to add them to their home libraries when the class is finished.
+If, upon receiving a book, you have questions about whether it is yours to keep after the school year, please ask your child's teacher.